 Bakhita, family (3), Slave traders (2), Arab man, Arab daughters (2), Italian Family (4), Nuns (3), young man

 Josephine Bakhita was born into a good family in Sudan in 1869.
-She used to play with her brothers and sisters, and eat good meals, and was always happy.
-Then one day when she was nine she was kidnapped by Arab Slave traders!
-(Exit family)
+She used to play tag with her brothers and sisters, and eat good meals, and was always happy.
+She always had a great big smile, and laughed all the time!
+She would hug each person in her family and say "I love you."

 (Enter Arab family)

 One day she was sold to a very Wealthy Arab man.
+The arab man sang "If I were a rich man..." and danced around, jiggling his portly belly.
 The Arab Man stroked his beard as he looked Bakhita up and down.
 He said “Yes, you will do nicely!
 You will be the servant to my daughters.”

 (Exit slave traders)